payini/FFmpegBlazorDemo/README.md

 ## Introduction

-In this episode, we are going to build a Blazor WebAssembly application, and I am going to show you how to edit edit videos, and audio using `FFmpegBlazor`.
+In this episode, we are going to build a Blazor WebAssembly application, and I am going to show you how to edit videos, and audio using `FFmpegBlazor`.

 `FFmpegBlazor` provides the ability to utilize `ffmpeg.wasm` from a Blazor WebAssembly application using C#, to leverage all the benefits of `ffmpeg`.